casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 ### Dependencies in Cargo.toml

 The `Cargo.toml` file includes the dependencies and versions the session code requires.
 At a minimum, you need to import the latest versions of the [casper-contract](https://docs.rs/casper-contract/latest/casper_contract/) and [casper-types](https://docs.rs/casper-types/latest/casper_types/) crates.
-The following dependencies and version numbers are only examples and must be adjusted based on your session code requirements.
+The following dependencies and version numbers are only examples and must be adjusted based on your requirements.

    - `casper-contract = "1.4.4"` - Provides the SDK for the execution engine (EE).
 The latest version of the crate is published [here](https://crates.io/crates/casper-contract).
    - `casper-types = "1.5.0"` - Includes types shared by many Casper crates for use on a Casper network.
 This crate is necessary for the EE to understand and interpret the session code.
 The latest version of the crate is published [here](https://crates.io/crates/casper-types).